Young girl lays her head on her father's shoulder he carries her in field of flags

 Military Credit Contact

-This is the person on campus who is responsible for making sure that military transcripts are received and evaluated so that all applicable military training and education can be transferred for college credits.
-The military credit contact is the person who will handle requests to resolve disputes about the credit awarded for previous military experience.
-This person is usually located within the institutions registrar’s office, records office, or transfer office.
+This is the person on campus who is responsible for making sure that military transcripts are evaluated so that all applicable military training and education can be transferred for college credits.
+They will handle requests to resolve disputes about the credit awarded for previous military experience.

 Collegiate Purple Star Campus Designation

-The Collegiate Purple Star designation is an award earned by public and independent colleges and universities that meet certain criteria set out by the Ohio Department of Higher Education to be considered a military friendly institution.
-To earn the designation, institutions must show that they have the resources in place to support the military-connected population and follow the criteria set forth by the Collegiate Purple Start Advisory Committee.
-Some of the criteria include, having a dedicated military and veteran point of contact/office, priority registration for veterans and service members, and the disallowing of fees to evaluate and award college credits based on military education and service.
-The Ohio Department of Education administers the Purple Star Designation for k-12 school districts that show a major commitment to students and families connected to our nation’s military.
+The Collegiate Purple Star designation is an award earned by public and independent colleges and universities that meet certain criteria set out by the Ohio Department of Higher Education to be considered a military-friendly institution.
+Schools must show the resources in place to support the military-connected population and meet certain criteria, such as having a dedicated military and veteran point of contact/office, priority registration for veterans and service members, and having no fees to evaluate and award college credits based on military education and service.
+The Ohio Department of Education administers the Purple Star Designation for K-12 school districts that show a major commitment to students and families connected to our nation’s military.

 Scholarships